Do you love the warm, comforting smell of cinnamon scented pine cones? They are perfect for creating a cozy home in fall and winter.

 Allergic to Cinnamon Scented Pine Cones Found in Stores

-In order to understand why this DIY scented pinecones recipes is important, you have to understand why the cinnamon pine cones you find in the grocery stores and home goods stores can be so BAD for your health.
+In order to understand why this DIY scented pinecones recipes is important, you have to understand how the cinnamon pine cones you find in the grocery stores and home goods stores can affect you.

 About a decade ago, I started having serious reactions to the smell of cinnamon scented pinecones sold in stores.
 It started in crafts stores.
 I’d want to be buying crafting supplies around Christmas time, but the overpowering scent of artificial cinnamon scented pine cones was so strong it would make me sick in the store.

 I’d have to leave the store in a hurry, almost holding my breath until I could get to the door and fresh air.
 And those pinecones are alway place by the register or front door, which makes them hard to avoid.
 Also the cinnamon brooms, too.

 When I would get home, I would have such a horrible allergic response – runny nose, watery eyes, pounding headache, coughing – that it would take me a day to recuperate.
 Literally.

 And so I swore off craft supply stores after summer time just to avoid the artificial fragrance.